-- Remove an image from the registry.
+- Remove an image from the known media.
 You can optionally delete the image file when removing the image. - Release an image to detach it from a VM.
-This action only applies if the image is currently attached to a VM as a virtual hard disk. - View and edit the Properties of a disk image.
+This action only applies if the image is currently attached to a VM as a virtual hard disk. - Search for an image by name or UUID. - View and edit the Properties of a disk image.